Nimith-M-Gowda/Formik-Form/README.md

 <<<<<<< HEAD
 # Formik-Form
-usage of formik forms in reactJS app
+usage of formik forms (React formik) in reactJS app
 =======
-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).